Dmitry Orlov’s winner gives the Capitals a wild overtime win over the Penguins

 But even after its second straight win following a stretch of three losses in four games, Washington’s immediate concern was the status of goaltender Vitek Vanecek.

 Vanecek left with an upper-body injury about six minutes into the game and did not return; he was replaced by Ilya Samsonov.
-The Penguins’ Kasperi Kapanen crashed into Vanecek early, and it appeared Vanecek’s helmet hit the goal post.
+The Penguins’ Kasperi Kapanen crashed into Vanecek early, and it appeared Vanecek hit the post in the collision.
+A concussion spotter was not involved with Vanecek’s exit, according to a person with knowledge of the situation.
 Samsonov was stellar in relief and finished with 43 saves on 45 shots.

+“He jumped in; it’s not easy,” Orlov said.
+“He did great saves and keep us in the game.
+They outshoot us, but the second half was much better.”

 Tuesday’s game started fast and was a special teams-filled affair.
 The Penguins finished 3 for 5 with the man advantage.
 The Capitals went 1 for 2 and also had a shorthanded goal.